top of page

 • A Virtual Cloud Network (VCN) described by the definition of the VirtualNetwork record.

-• Your VCN will need access the internet and the NetworkGateway record describes that resource.
+• Your VCN will need access to the internet and the NetworkGateway record describes that resource.

 • The subnet needs rules for to and from internet access and the RouterTable record has a NetworkGateway field to represent that.